emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 Due to these restrictions to how COBOL handles goto statements and labels, only a subset of the transformations found in *TCF* are necessary.
 A discussion of the COBOL relevant transformations follows.

 ### Transformations
-There are two categories of transformations outlined in *TCF*, those that **eliminate the goto statement** and those that **moving the goto statement** by unnesting it from other statements in preparation for elimination.
+There are two categories of transformations outlined in *TCF*, those that **eliminate the goto statement** and those that **move the goto statement** by unnesting it from other statements in preparation for elimination.
 We will begin our discussion with the latter.

 #### Moving Goto Statements by Unnesting
 *TCF* defines two types of movement transformations that can be done on a goto statement: